 The museum was opened to the public in 1963 to commemorate the artist’s 100th birthday.
 The museum has undergone several renovations and movements, and now it’s located nearby the Natural History Museum through the lawn.

-The museum shows many hand drawings and drafts of the two painters, dig deeper into their personal history and style, and we saw different versions of Screams (yes, Munch has created more than one).
+The museum shows many hand drawings and drafts of the two painters that dig deeper into their personal history and style.
+We saw different versions of Screams (yes, Munch has created more than one).